PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-11 10:41:04
+Last updated: 2024-04-11 10:41:39
-Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby
+Random Quote: Come on, baby, do the magic hand thing! - Greef Karga